darktable-org/dtdocs/content/module-reference/processing-modules/contrast-brightness-saturation.md

 ---
-title: contrast brightness saturation
+title: contrast brightness saturation (deprecated)
 id: contrast-brightness-saturation
-applicable-version: 3.2.1
+applicable-version: 4.4
 tags:
 working-color-space: Lab
 view: darkroom
 masking: true
+---

+---

+**Please note that this module is [deprecated](../../darkroom/processing-modules/deprecated.md) from darktable 4.4 and should no longer be used for new edits.
+Please use the [_color balance rgb_](./color-balance-rgb.md) module instead.**

 ---

 A very basic tool for adjusting the _contrast_, _brightness_ and _saturation_ of an image.
 Please note that a number of other modules provide much more versatile methods of adjusting these parameters.